Potential Complication: Gestational Hypertension

 - Were overweight or obese before you became pregnant

 - Have a history of PIH or preclampsia

 Women pregnant with twins are also at greater risk.

 Your doctor will test your blood pressure throughout your pregnancy.
 It's important to get tested because high blood pressure causes no symptoms unless it is extremely high.
 If your pressure is higher than normal after 20 weeks, you may have gestational hypertension.

 If you happen to develop gestational hypertension, your doctor will check you closely for other changes, too.
 For example, protein in urine can be a sign of kidney problems from preeclampsia.

 What's the Treatment?

-No treatment is necessary for gestational hypertension, but your doctor will keep an eye on your blood pressure throughout your pregnancy.
+No treatment is necessary for gestational hypertension although blood pressure medicine may be used.
+Your doctor will keep an eye on your blood pressure throughout your pregnancy.
 Working closely with your doctor can help ensure the health of both you and your baby -- whether or not you develop gestational hypertension.